University of Alabama: Academics

-Admissions

-Undergraduate
+Undergraduate admissions

 In fall 2021, Alabama received 42,421 applications for first-time freshman enrollment, from which 33,472 applications were accepted (78.9%) and 7,593 freshmen enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 22.7%.
 Alabama's freshman retention rate is 88.6%, with 72.1% going on to graduate within six years.

 The university started test-optional admissions with the Fall 2021 incoming class and has extended this through Fall 2024.
-Of the 63% of enrolled freshmen in 2021 who submitted ACT scores; the middle 50 percent Composite score was between 21 and 31.
-Of the 17% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1080-1370.
+Of the 63% of enrolled freshmen in 2021 who submitted ACT scores, the middle 50 percent composite score was between 21 and 31.
+Of the 17% of the incoming freshman class who submitted SAT scores, the middle 50 percent composite scores were 1080–1370.

 The University of Alabama is a college-sponsor of the National Merit Scholarship Program and sponsored 189 Merit Scholarship awards in 2020.
 In the 2020–2021 academic year, 223 freshman students were National Merit Scholars.

 Classification

 The University of Alabama is classified among "R1: Doctoral Universities – Very high research activity".
 It is a large, four-year primarily residential university accredited by the Southern Association of Colleges and Schools.
 Full-time, four-year undergraduates comprise a large amount of the university enrollment.
 The undergraduate instructional program emphasizes professional programs of study as well as the liberal arts, and there is a high level of co-existence between the graduate and undergraduate program.
 The university has a very high level of research activity and has a "comprehensive doctoral" graduate instructional program in the liberal arts, humanities, social sciences. health sciences (medical school), and STEM fields.

 UA began offering engineering classes in 1837.
 It was one of the first universities in the nation to offer an engineering degree.
-Over the last decade, UA has greatly expanded its science and engineering programs, in terms of numbers of students, faculty hired, and number and size of new academic/research facilities (almost 1 million in new square footage).
+Over the past decade, UA has greatly expanded its science and engineering programs, in terms of numbers of students, faculty hired, and number and size of new academic/research facilities (almost one million in new square footage).
 UA's College of Engineering enrolls more students than any other engineering program in the state as of 2016.
 UA's freshman engineering classes have also had the highest average ACT score among all state of Alabama engineering programs for the last several years.